Custom Trip Plan

 The best way to get to the heart of Catania is by taking a street food tour.
 It's a history lesson and a meal rolled into one.
 Once you've learned about the city you might want to head out on a day trip to Mount Etna, for some hiking and to try the characteristic wines produced from the volcanic soil.
 Along the way you'll notice the lemon and orange groves, some of the primary cash crops of the region.
 Day trips to Taormina, Ragusa, or Siracusa, are other popular options, if you're not planning on spending some overnights in those destinations.
 When we send you your customized itinerary you will be able to choose additional excursions to be include in your vacation package, or to consider adding later.

-Etna and Taormina Private Full Day Tour
+Mount Etna and Taormina Full-Day Private Tour

-Etna and Taormina Private Full Day Tour
+Mount Etna and Taormina Full-Day Private Tour

 Catania Street Food Group Tour